openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 ## Summary of project

-**CVA6** is a family of configurable mid-range application RISC-V cores able to boot rich OSes like Linux.
+**CVA6** is a family of configurable mid-range application and embedded RISC-V cores.
 Its origin is the ARIANE core from the PULP team (ETH Zürich & University of Bologna).

 From a single RTL source, several flavors can be configured: 32- or 64-bit architecture (**CV32A6** / **CV64A6** sub-families),